iTwin/appui/docs/changehistory/NextVersion.md

   - `content` property to `ContentProps` interface to replace existing `classId` property.
   - `getActiveId`, `setActiveId` properties to `FrameworkContent` to replace existing control based APIs.
   - `onViewSelected` to `ViewSelectorProps` to replace the static event.
+  - `solarTimeline`, `analysisTimeline`, `scheduleAnimation` props to `DefaultViewOverlay` component to replace existing `applicationData.featureOptions.defaultViewOverlay` property.
+  - `navigationAid` prop to `ViewToolWidgetComposer` to override the default navigation aid.

 ### Changes